ciwhitfill/buffer-pedal/README.md

 <img src="./images/breadboard.jpg" width="600">

-When a 1 V, 1 kHz test signal is applied to the input, the buffer reproduces it at the output within the precision of the test equipment available to me.
+When a 1 V, 1 kHz test signal is applied to the input, the buffer reproduces it at the output within the precision of the test equipment available.

 <img src="./images/scope_output.png" width="600">